• Blog

 TL;DR: AI chatbots are intelligent virtual assistants that understand natural language, interpret intent, and deliver helpful responses without human intervention.
 Unlike rule-based bots, modern AI chatbots can pull knowledge from multiple sources, automate workflows, and resolve issues across channels.
-They’re widely used in customer support, sales, HR, IT, SaaS, and eCommerce.
+They’re widely used in customer support, sales, HR, IT, SaaS, and ecommerce.

 What is an AI chatbot?